-- Biological Determinism is the idea that all behaviour, belief and desire is fixed by our genetic endowment and make-up and cannot be changed.
+- Biological Determinism is the idea that all behavior, belief and desire is fixed by our genetic endowment and make-up and cannot be changed.

 - Theological Determinism is the belief that there is a God who determines all that humans will do, either by knowing their actions in advance (via some form of omniscience) or by decreeing their actions in advance.

-- Emergentism (or Generativism) argues that free will does not exist, although an illusion of Free Will is experienced due to the generation of apparently infinite variations in behaviour from the interaction of a finite (and deterministic) set of rules and parameters.
-Thus the unpredictability of the emerging behaviour which we see in daily life actually stems from complex, but entirely deterministic, processes.
+- Emergentism (or Generativism) argues that free will does not exist, although an illusion of Free Will is experienced due to the generation of apparently infinite variations in behavior from the interaction of a finite (and deterministic) set of rules and parameters.
+Thus the unpredictability of the emerging behavior which we see in daily life actually stems from complex, but entirely deterministic, processes.